nxskok/stad29-notes/slides_d29.md

 ## Computing

-* Computing: big part of the course, {\bf not}
-optional.
-Demonstrate that you can use
-R to analyze data, and can
-critically interpret the output.
+* Computing: big part of the course, **not** optional.
+You will need to demonstrate that you can use R to analyze data, and can critically interpret the output.